-For the competitive learners, you will get to see how you compare with other health professionals in achieving pressure reliability while blinded to the readout.
+For the competitive learners, you will see how you compare with other health professionals in achieving pressure reliability while blinded to the readout.

 Feeling competitive?
-It took me 3 weeks to achieve reliability in my force behaviors, when not peeking!
+It took me three weeks to achieve reliability in my force behaviors when not peeking!

 Who's ready to join me in the challenge?